What is endpoint protection’s history?

 Despite heuristics, the antivirus protection we relied on for years was losing effectiveness in stopping malware.
 In 2014, merely confirming what most security practitioners already knew, a survey measured the effectiveness of anti-virus software.
 It ultimately concluded that “no single AV vendor can detect most malware most of the time,” further stating, “on Day 0, only 51% of AV scanners detected new malware samples.”

-Given the need for greater endpoint protection, vendors rounded out their offerings to include additional functionality like personal firewalls, host intrusion prevention, data loss prevention (DLP) or host encryption.
+Given the need for greater protection, endpoint security vendors rounded out their offerings to include additional functionality like personal firewalls, host intrusion prevention, data loss prevention (DLP) or host encryption.
 With these new capabilities added to antivirus, endpoint security suites became known as endpoint protection platforms (EPP).
 While useful, this added capability did not materially improve malware detection rates, still the primary function of endpoint security.

 Fortunately, we’ve seen rapid development in the endpoint security space over the past five years with the rise of next-generation antivirus (NGAV), endpoint detection and response (EDR) and endpoint segmentation tools.
 This is welcome, given that fileless attacks and self-propagating ransomware are common – and require more sophisticated tools to fight them.